roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  Again her implication was smug and yet my head flashed to all my strange wet dreams I had over the past week.

  "We obviously need to get you some new underwear or have you go commando," Amber said, looking at my full brief panties.
 "Sluts like you should dress like sluts underneath their business attire."
-Report_Story #7